The perfect guide to outdoor dining at some of our favorite restaurants across the city.

 Specializing in small plates, meals to share, and general deliciousness, menu offerings are thoughtfully prepared and made with quality proteins like lobster, rack of lamb and a 48-ounce tomahawk ribeye you can swing around like a hammer.

-Whatever you order, make sure to sit out on the patio this summer, where you can enjoy craft cocktails in the summer breeze, and showcase your whole hog for the world to see, if you’re really hungry.
+Whatever you order, make sure to sit out on the patio this summer, where you can enjoy craft cocktails in the summer breeze, and showcase your meal for the world to see.

 Valley Brewing Company is the oldest Stockton microbrewery.
-The building is unassuming, but a welcoming patio in front of the brewery covered with umbrellas and peppered with green plants is invitation enough to check out what’s inside.
+The building is unassuming, but a welcoming patio in front of the brewery covered with umbrellas and peppered with green plants is invitation you can't ignore.